-This online educational course contains short articles about any divorce-related topic that interests you.
+This online educational course contains short articles about child custody and any other divorce-related topics that interests you.

 The course contains 85 of my articles organized into 14 online lessons that you can review in any order that you wish.

-The knowledge that these easy-to-read articles will give you is the best way that I have discovered for divorcing people to learn how to conquer their divorce-related fears.
+The knowledge that these easy-to-read articles will give you is the best way that I have discovered for divorcing people and people fighting over custody to learn how to conquer their case-related fears.

-When we meet, we will carefully go over the facts of YOUR case, your particular concerns, and we will discuss the most productive ways to satisfactorily resolve those issues.
+When we meet, we will carefully go over the facts of YOUR child custody case, your particular concerns, and we will discuss the most productive ways to satisfactorily resolve those issues.

 I designed this website to offer help to anyone who is willing to take the time to read the articles and learn from them.

 Take advantage of this resource...spend some time going through these articles.